verioussmith/TutsPlus-JS-Fundamentals-Notes/README.md

 #### 2.5 Operator Precedence

-  - Operators are evaluated according to their preceence, which is somewhat complex
+  - Operators are evaluated according to their precedence, which is somewhat complex
     - Full info on operator precedence:  https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence

 #### 2.6 Objects

-  - Consist of a list of comma seperated values witin curly braces
+  - Consist of a list of comma seperated values within curly braces
   - The key / value pairs are known as properties
     - The identifiers are called "keys"
     - The values are known as "values"
   - Can consist of any other data types, Objects or functions
   - Object literal syntax is the recommended way to create objects
-  - You can also create objects using the "New" keyword
+  - You can also create objects using the "new" keyword
   - Access properties with . or [] syntax
   - Add properties with . and =
   - We can create primitives using "new" but don't

 #### 2.7 Functions

   - General Workhorse of Javascript Applications.
   - A logical grouping of one or more expressions.
   - Invoked arbitratrily to execute the expressions.
   - Passing values into a function allows those values to be treated as variables in the function
   - we can define functions in many ways.
-A function experssion is stored in a variable
+A function expression is stored in a variable
   - Named function expressions are generally preferred to anonymous function expressions because of a phenomena called "Hoisting"
   - Named functions expressions can cause problems in Internet Explorer 7 and below
   - We can nest functions.
 This is useful & powerful when exploited to create closures